eyuelberga/keywrite/packages/web/README.md

 ## @keywrite/web

 Keywrite is a Javascript library that allows you to type non-latin scripts in any web based application using a standard keyboard.
+See the [Docs](https://eyuelberga.github.io/keywrite) for more info.

 ## Installation